CPMpy/cpmpy/docs/modeling.md

 s.solve(num_search_workers=8, log_search_progress=True)
 ```

 Modern CP-solvers support a variety of hyperparameters.
-(See the full list of [OR-tools parameters](https://github.com/google/or-tools/blob/stable/ortools/sat/sat_parameters.proto) for example).
+(See the full list of [OR-Tools parameters](https://github.com/google/or-tools/blob/stable/ortools/sat/sat_parameters.proto) for example).
 Using the solver interface, any parameter that the solver supports can be passed using the `.solve()` call.
 These parameters will be posted to the native solver before solving the model.